azutoolkit/cql/docs/guides/active-record-with-cql/relations/hasmany.md

 end
 ```

-- `includes(:comments)` tells CQL to fetch all comments for the retrieved posts in a separate, optimized query.
+- `join(:comments)` tells CQL to fetch all comments for the retrieved posts using efficient JOIN operations.

 ---